-FBI kept records during 'Red scare'
+FBI kept records on subversives during 'Red scare'

 The FBI began keeping records on so-called subversives during the first "Red scare," from 1917 to 1920, when U.S. law enforcement officials arrested several thousand citizens and immigrants for their political activities.
 By the early 1920s, an estimated 450,000 Americans were listed in the FBI’s political files.

 As the nation emerged as a leading industrial and world power, spying on Americans became an institutional feature of U.S. politics.
 The COINTELPRO (Counter Intelligence Program) era, which lasted from 1956 to 1971, witnessed the greatest abuse of constitutional rights as nearly one million intelligence investigations were opened on Americans.
 Under J. Edgar Hoover’s leadership (1935–1972), the FBI operated with autonomy in the government, with virtually no oversight by Congress or the Justice Department.

 Hoover supplied political leaders and the media with information from secret files to fight movements spawned by civil rights, trade union, and anti-war groups.
 The bureau tried to weaken and silence political entities it disliked, restricting the free expression of ideas and taking a leading role in promoting anticommunism.
 Secrecy was so paramount that for many years the bureau maintained a special “Do Not File” records system that remained unknown to outsiders.